 – Invest in some warm clothes like dressing gowns, winter pyjamas, hoodies, slippers (and if you live in a much colder part of Australia than Queensland, you could get winter boots, winter gloves, hats etc. – but that is overkill for a Queensland winter!)

-– Eat more hot food – I love using food flasks to send the kids to school with hot lunches.
+– Eat more hot food – I love using food flasks to send the kids to school with hot lunches, and I love cooking more stews and roasts during winter as it’s just too hot for these in summer.

 View this post on Instagram